zack-bitcoin/amoveo-docs/design/land_registry.md

   - prices for the 2 new plots.

 * join
   -if you own land plots that are side by side in the binary tree, you can combine them into a single land plot.
-This is the reverse of land_split_tx
+This is the reverse of 'split'
   - a location inside one of the land plots.
   - price of the new land plot